qsniyg/rssit/README.md

     [twitter/u]
     output = rss

-If you only wish to modify the configuration per-request, you can do so by using standard GET request parameters:
+If you only wish to modify the configuration per-request, you can do so via standard GET request parameters:

     http://localhost:8123/f/twitter/u/Support?title=Support&output=atom